jonagitsdata/streaming-03-rabbitmq/README.md

 1. Run about.py.
 1. Read about.txt.
-1. Verfiy you have exactly one active, one None env.
+1. Verfiy you have exactly one active, one None env **Verified**

 ## Version 1 - Execute the Producer/Sender

 1. Read v1_emit_message.py (and the tutorial)
 1. Run the file.

 You'll need to fix an error in the program to get it to run.

 Once it runs and finishes, we can reuse the terminal.

 ## Version 1 - Execute the Consumer/Listener